opencultureconsulting/simple-oai-pmh/README.md

 Simple OAI-PMH 2.0 Data Provider
 ================================

 This is a stand-alone and easy to install data provider for the [Open Archives Initiative's Protocol for Metadata Harvesting (OAI-PMH)](http://openarchives.org/pmh/) written in [PHP](http://php.net/).
-It serves records in any metadata format from a directory of XML files using the filename as identifier and the filemtime as datestamp.
+It serves records in any metadata format from directories of XML files using the directory name as metadata prefix, the filename as identifier and the filemtime as datestamp.
 0-byte files are considered deleted records and handled accordingly.
 Resumption tokens are managed using files.
-Multiple metadata formats and sets are currently not supported.
+Sets are currently not supported.

 Just put the records as XML files in the data directory, adjust a few configuration settings and you are ready to go!